Commission for Building Fifty New Churches

-The Commission for Building Fifty New Churches (in London and the surroundings) was an organisation set up by Act of Parliament in England in 1711, to implement the New Churches in London and Westminster Act 1710, with the purpose of building fifty new churches for the rapidly growing conurbation of London.
+The Commission for Building Fifty New Churches (in London and the surroundings) was an organisation set up in England in 1711, by the New Churches in London and Westminster Act 1710 (9 Ann. c.
+17), with the purpose of implementing the act by building fifty new churches for the rapidly growing conurbation of London.
 It did not achieve its target, but did build a number of churches, which would become known as the Queen Anne Churches.

 Churches built

 Most of the churches were designed by Nicholas Hawksmoor, with John James, Thomas Archer and James Gibbs also participating.